 Many Summer Research Scholarship recipients have gone on to postgraduate study at the University of Adelaide leading to a career involving research.

-The Casella Family Brands Honours Scholarship has been established by the Casella Family to support one Honours student undertaking an honours project relevant to wine research.
+The Casella Family Brands Honours Scholarship has been established by the Casella Family to support an honours student undertaking an honours project in the field of wine research.

 The Dr Jennifer Gardner Prize for Waite Arboretum research

 Dr Jennifer Gardner OAM retired in 2017 after 30 years of invaluable contribution to the Waite Historic Precinct in her position as Curator of the Waite Arboretum.

 This prize in Dr Gardner's honour is awarded to the lead student or researcher for a research project involving the Waite Arboretum.
 The key criteria is the ability of the project to enhance sustainability of the urban landscape or understanding of the natural environment.